Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NLDO) - A group of scientists have been searching for the truth about giant and brilliant stars that suddenly and mysteriously disappeared from the sky.

-According to the widely accepted theory, stars have a finite lifespan and eventually die.
-It is a fiery death - called a supernova - in which the star explodes and shoots its contents out into space.
+According to the widely accepted theory, stars have a certain lifespan and eventually die.
+It is a fiery death - called a supernova - where the star explodes and shoots its contents out into space.

-But scientists have found some massive stars that disappear without any sign of a supernova.
+But scientists have found some massive stars that disappear without any sign of supernovae.
 They are clearly visible in older surveys, only to disappear completely in later surveys without any reasonable explanation.

 Now, a pair of objects in a nearby galaxy may provide the answer.